quantummasterbarcelonacode/QuantumCommunicationsAndCryptography/en/content/chapter2/section2.md

   0 & e^{i\pi/4}\\\end{pmatrix} .
 ```

-The implementation of the previous three single-qubit operation
+The implementation of the previous three single-qubit operations
 and the CNOT gate is sufficient for any experimental proposal of a
 quantum computer.